marcwalden1/Scene-Graph-Generator/Installation_Requirements.md

 # Installation
-This project was implemented and tested using an NNVIDIA GeForce GTX 780 Ti with CUDA 10.1 support.
+This project was implemented and tested using an NVIDIA GeForce GTX 780 Ti with CUDA 10.1 support.

 ### Requirements